 Related Reading: Ransomware Prevention to Incident Response

-A comprehensive SIEM-based approach increases the potential for catching a ransomware infection before it deploys.
+A comprehensive SIEM-based approach increases the potential for detecting a ransomware infection before it deploys.
 SIEM provides a holistic overview of a company’s IT environment from a single point of view in terms of its specific security events, empowering teams to detect and analyze unusual behavior.

 Knowledge of what to look for comes from an understanding of the ransomware’s goals and the steps necessary to achieve them.
 Ransomware attacks can be identified using indicators that appear in the early, middle, and late stages of an attack.

 Ransomware is a particular type of malware and, as such, shares many early-stage signs of infection with other types of malware.
 Some of these indicators include:

 After infecting “patient zero”, many malware variants will attempt to spread through the network to increase their impact or look for more valuable targets.
 This lateral movement creates detectable IoCs, such as:

 Low-grade IoCs or abnormal events may be an anomaly if detected on a single system.
 However, if they are found on many workstations at the same time, it may indicate an attempt to perform a widespread ransomware attack.